 Many of your local downhill ski resorts offer cross-country skiing and snowshoeing routes.
 So if you’re going on a group ski trip with friends or family, and don’t downhill ski… this is a great option for you.

-Here are some local ski resorts that offer cross country skiing options:
+Here, our Boulder realtor team lists some local ski resorts that offer cross country skiing options:

 If you fall in love with the sport (trust us- it’s easy too!) there’s no need to drive out to a resort to get a cross-country skiing fix.
 Here’s a list of local trails that allow Cross Country Skiing in the winter months: